DaCuteRaccoon/chasm/README.md

 To clean, you can run `make clean`.
 Like compiling, you can run `make clean-asm` or `make clean-out` depending on your needs.

-If you have a compiled, you can run `make run`, just an alias for `./main`.
+If you compiled your assembly, you can run `make run`, just an alias for `./main`.

 If you want to **compile, run, and clean** all at the same time, run `make exec`.